McLargo/python-framework/docs/templates/definition-of-done.md

 - Document carefully if code contain breaking changes, new environment variables, configuration changes, migration that DevOps/QA team needs to take into account once feature is deployed to staging/production.
+- All code commits should follow the commit guidelines

 ## Code Review